+Transfer students must meet the minimum hour requirement for graduation both in terms of total number and specific subject areas.
 Credits may be transferred from other schools and adjustments may be made in subject matter requirements.

 The valedictorian and salutatorian of the graduating class shall be the students with the highest and second highest cumulative percentage grade point averages respectively in core curriculum course work completed in grades nine through twelve.
 These students will receive their awards during commencement exercises.
+Students must be enrolled for two consecutive semesters to be eligible for valedictorian or salutatorian honors.